Breast Asymmetry Correction London

 What type of anaesthetic will be used for breast asymmetry correction?Breast asymmetry correction surgery will be performed under a general anaesthetic.
-This means you will not be awake for your surgery.
+This means you will be asleep and comfortable for your surgery.

 When will I be able to return to work?You may have to take at least one week off work.
 However, this will vary from person to person, some may need longer while others will feel fine to return to work sooner.
 This will also vary depending on your type of employment.

 When can I start exercising again?This will vary depending on which type of procedure you have for breast asymmetry.
 You may have to avoid strenuous physical activity for at least four weeks following surgery.
 This is in order to avoid any damage to the operated area.

 Will I have to wear a garment after breast asymmetry correction?Following the procedure, you will have to wear a compression garment.
 This will help to reduce symptoms such as bruising and swelling.
 It will also help to keep the breasts in shape and ensure you can achieve the best results possible.